turingschool/backend-curriculum-site/module4/projects/quantified-self/quantified-self.md

 - We're going to start with building the back end.
 For this code base, you'll be starting a new repository from scratch.
 - Accept your email invitation from Pivotal Tracker and use this as your Project Management tool.
 - Import [this CSV](./quantified-self-tracker-stories.csv) to your project to get all the cards in there.
 Import is found under settings.
-- If you'd like to attempt the extensions, import [this other CSV](./quantified-self-extension-stories.csv).
 - When you start to work on the front end, you'll want to follow the instructions on the [Quantified Self Starter Kit](https://github.com/turingschool-examples/quantified-self-starter-kit) to get your codebase going.
-- To help you track your progress, we've created a [Quantified Self Milestones](./quantified_self_milestones) document.

 ### Expectations